-Technology disruptions, increasing client exceptions and, at times, a troublesome economic climate makes building and growing a business a challenge.
+Technology disruptions, increasing client exceptions and, at times, a troublesome economic climate make building and growing a business challenging.

-In this climate, the most successful businesses have realised, more than ever, that attracting, retaining top talent is critical.
+In this climate, the most successful businesses have realised, more than ever, that attracting and retaining top talent is critical.

 Business owners somewhat accept that employee turnover is costly in both time and money, but the scale of the impact will most likely shock you.

-Year after year, businesses complete analysis of the financial impacts of employee turnover.
+Year after year, businesses analyse the financial impacts of employee turnover.

 Whilst the financial cost of employee turnover differs based on the seniority and wage bracket, research by SHRM is arguably one of the best indicators.

-Their analysis indicates that the ratio of employee turnover equates to about 6-9 months in earnings.
+Their analysis indicates that the employee turnover ratio equates to about 6-9 months in earnings.

 For instance, for an employee on $60,000 pa, the cost to the business of that employee leaving can be $30,000 plus!

-When people hear the turnover cost is 6-9 months earnings, they usually assume the figure is massively overinflated.
+When people hear the turnover cost is 6-9 months' earnings, they assume the figure is massively overinflated.

 These costly implications include:

-The real cost of training and onboarding a new hire is large and may take several months of additional on shift costs similarly as management time to teach and conduct feedback sessions.
+The actual cost of training and onboarding a new hire is significant.
+In addition, it may take several months of additional on-shift costs, similarly to management time to teach and conduct feedback sessions.

-In most cases, simply the training cost will equate to 10-20% of earnings.
+In most cases, the training cost will equate to 10-20% of earnings.

 Depending on the role's complexity, new hires can take anywhere from 6-12 months to reach existing personnel's productivity and skill.

-Turnover that happens often will have severe implications for the broader level of employee engagement.
+Turnover often will have severe implications for the broader level of employee engagement.

-The ripple effect will affect productivity across the business that may take a lot of effort to settle down.
+The ripple effect will affect productivity across the business, which may take a lot of effort to settle down.

 New employees that are learning the job are likely going to make mistakes.

-Sometimes these mistakes can have an impact which the business has to absorb, including profit and customer service.
+Sometimes these mistakes can have an impact that the business has to absorb, including profit and customer service.

 Organisational culture comes from the sum of its people.

-Each time an employee leaves and a replacement starts, management needs to refocus the right values into the culture, which may suck up considerable time and energy.
+Each time an employee leaves and a replacement starts, management needs to refocus the correct values into the culture, which may suck up considerable time and energy.